pk-sarker/spark/README.md

 RDD is immutable, once created can't be changed but can be transformed any time.
 After creating RDD there are two types of operations we can do:
 * ***Transformation***, For example one common transformation is filtering data that matches a predicate.
 * ***Action***, compute a result based on an RDD, and either return it to the driver program or save it to an external storage system (e.g., HDFS).
-One example of an action we called earlier is *first()*, which returns the first element in an RDD
+One example of an action we called earlier is *first()*, which returns the first element in an RDD.

 **Directed Acyclic Graph (DAG)**\
 Directed Acyclic Graph, DAG is a finite direct graph that performs a sequence of computations on data.